Neermita18/Neermita18/README.md

 ## I'm currently working on 🔭

 - [ ] Utilising tumor PET/CT scans to assess the tumor gene mutations using Multi-Task Learning with Transformers @ Department of CSE
-- [ ] Computational Modeling of Parkinsonian Freezing of Gait During Turns @ MuraliLab of Cognitive and Computational Neuroscience
+- [ ] Computational Modeling of Parkinsonian Freezing of Gait During Turns @ CBSA, School of Artificial Intelligence and Data Science
 - [ ] Accelerating MAFFT on FPGAs @ Department of EE